kubevirt/demo/README.md

 You can use it to start playing with KubeVirt.

+This has been tested on the following distributions:

+- Fedora 25
+- Ubuntu 16.04.1 LTS (Xenial Xerus) ([Setup libguestfs](http://libguestfs.org/guestfs-faq.1.html#downloading-installing-compiling-libguestfs))

 **Note:** It is not intended to be a development environment.
 You want to use Vagrant (part of the KubeVirt repository) in that case.